 iii.
-If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment were made in compliance with the contract terms.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval).